gsmainclusivetechlab/mmapi-android-sdk/docs/disbursement/viewBatchCompletions.Readme.md

 # View Batch Completions

+`Here, viewBatchCompletions(String batchId) creates a GET request to /batchtransactions/{batchId}/completions`

-This API lists all transactions that have successfully completed for a given batch.`
+> `This endpoint returns completed transactions for a specific batch.`

 ### Usage / Examples

 This use case allows the disbursement organisation to retrieve all completed transactions for a given batch.